HL7/fhir-for-fair/input/pagecontent/metadata.md

 #### Data vs metadata

-In addition to the issue reported above, depending on what a "FAIR object" is the boundary between data and metadata may change.
-That means that based on the context, the same information can be considered as part of the data or of the metadata.
+The logical distinction between metadata and data (both are FAIR DO) is a key point; with metadata playing a key role for making data findable, accessible, interoperable and reusable.
+Metadata are usually described as the “data about data”, but in practice what is “data” and what is “metadata” is a matter of perspective: based on the context, the same information can be considered as part of the data or of the metadata.
 This makes even more complex the mapping to the FHIR resources.

 The figure below shows how information that were part of the metadata in the previous example are now part of the data; and how metadata and data